The present situation

 segments in Dnevnik 2 featuring Vučić - always with positive or neutral framing

-CRTA+ is part of CRTA’s work to document developments related to democracy, the rule of law, and accountability in Serbia.
+CRTA.Plus is part of CRTA’s work to document developments related to democracy, the rule of law, and accountability in Serbia.

-Crta @ 2025.
+Crta @ 2026.
 All rights reserved.